Russia Rages After Son of Putin Official Is Nabbed on U.S. Charges

 The group of co-conspirators also allegedly shipped hundreds of millions of barrels of oil from Venezuela to Russian and Chinese entities, including at least one sanctioned oligarch.

 The 12-count indictment charged five Russian nationals in total, including Yury Orekhov, Svetlana Kuzurgasheva, Timofey Telegin, and Sergey Tulyakov.
-Juan Fernando Serrano Ponce and Juan Carlos Soto were also charged for setting up illegal oil deals for Venezuelan state oil company, Petroleos de Venezuela S.A.
+Juan Fernando Serrano Ponce and Juan Carlos Soto were also charged with setting up illegal oil deals for Venezuelan state oil company Petroleos de Venezuela S.A.

 One of the co-conspirators openly acknowledged that NDA GmbH was working for a sanctioned oligarch, according to court documents.